 Home Remedies for Bedbug Bites

-Over the counter antihistamine pills and itch relief creams are the best home treatments for bedbug bites.
-They can alleviate the swelling and itching associated with the bite and help soothe your discomfort.
+Over the counter, antihistamine pills and itch relief creams are the best home treatments for bedbug bites.
+They can alleviate the swelling and itching associated with the taste and help soothe your discomfort.

 There are no medications specifically designed for bedbug bites.